ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 System, contextual and role prompting are all techniques used to guide how LLMs generate text, but they focus on different aspects:

--	<span style="background-color: #FFFF33;">**System prompting** sets the overall context and purpose for the language model.
+-	<span style="background-color: #FFFF33;">**System prompting** sets the **overall context and purpose** for the language model.
 It defines the ‘big picture’ of what the model should be doing, like translating a language, classifying a review etc.</span>
--	<span style="background-color: #FFFF33;">**Contextual prompting** provides specific details or background information relevant to the current conversation or task.
+-	<span style="background-color: #FFFF33;">**Contextual prompting** provides **specific details or background information** relevant to the current conversation or task.
 It helps the model to understand the nuances of what’s being asked and tailor the response accordingly.</span>
--	<span style="background-color: #FFFF33;">**Role prompting** assigns a specific character or identity for the language model to adopt.
+-	<span style="background-color: #FFFF33;">**Role prompting** assigns **a specific character or identity** for the language model to adopt.
 This helps the model generate responses that are consistent with the assigned role and its associated knowledge and behavior.</span>

 There can be considerable overlap between system, contextual, and role prompting.
 E.g. a prompt that assigns a role to the system, can also have a context.

 However, each type of prompt serves a slightly different primary purpose:

--	System prompt: Defines the model’s fundamental capabilities and overarching purpose.
+-	 <span style="background-color: #FFFF33;">System prompt: **Defines the model’s fundamental capabilities and overarching purpose**.</span>

--	Contextual prompt: Provides immediate, task-specific information to guide the response.
-It’s highly specific to the current task or input, which is dynamic.
+-	 <span style="background-color: #FFFF33;">Contextual prompt: **Provides immediate, task-specific information to guide the response.
+It’s highly specific to the current task or input, which is dynamic**.</span>

--	Role prompt: Frames the model’s output style and voice.
-It adds a layer of specificity and personality.
+-	 <span style="background-color: #FFFF33;">Role prompt: **Frames the model’s output style and voice.
+It adds a layer of specificity and personality**.</span>

 Distinguishing between system, contextual, and role prompts provides a framework for designing prompts with clear intent, allowing for flexible combinations and making it easier to analyze how each prompt type influences the language model’s output.